aldesantis/alessandro.codes/src/content/Evergreen notes/Define a meeting OS.md

 ---
 # Define a meeting OS

 As much as people will try to tell you otherwise, meetings can’t be eliminated: they are essential tools for collaboration.
-What you should do is create a meeting OS that will minimize the time you spend in meetings and maximize the value you get from them ([[Structure sets you free]]).
+What you should do is create a meeting OS that will minimize the time you spend in meetings and maximize the value you get from them ([[Evergreen notes/Structure sets you free]]).

 ---